Short answer

 | System-changing meds | notice medicines that move urate, inflammation, hormones, hydration, or rescue fit | diuretics, aspirin, niacin, immune meds, TB meds, hormone therapy, metabolic drugs |

-| Research/frontier | understand what is coming without treating it like current care | direct NLRP3 inhibitors, gut-lumen uricase, engineered organisms, repurposed inflammatory-pathway drugs |
+| Research/frontier | recognize useful names and ask sharper specialist questions | direct NLRP3 inhibitors, gut-lumen uricase, engineered organisms, repurposed inflammatory-pathway drugs |

 Evidence label: the first four lanes are current-care or label-supported categories when tied to a specific medicine source.
 Research/frontier entries are not current-care instructions.